acrool/acrool-react-hooks/README.md

 </a>

 <p align="center">
-    This is a toast message function for React development notifications
+    This is a commonly used React hooks toolbox, designed to facilitate rapid daily development.
 </p>

 <div align="center">